Fabrizio-Caruso/CROSS-LIB/README.md

 The main future goals are
 - improving the exposed APIs
 - supporting more cross-compilers, native compilers, systems and sub-targets
-- adding more features to CrossLib (e.g., more redefinable tiles, more sound effects, etc.)
+- adding more features to Cross-Lib (e.g., more redefinable tiles, more sound effects, etc.)
 - coding more universal games and demos

 -------------------------------------------

 ## ADAPTIVE GRAPHICS

-The tool-chain and CrossLib will produce a game with simple black and white ASCII graphics and no sound if none of these is available.
+The tool-chain and Cross-Lib will produce a game with simple black and white ASCII graphics and no sound if none of these is available.
-If colors, graphics and sounds are available the tool-chain and CrossLib will produce a game with some simple sound effects and with some possibly colored graphics.
+If colors, graphics and sounds are available the tool-chain and Cross-Lib will produce a game with some simple sound effects and with some possibly colored graphics.

 ![Vic 20 title](snapshots/vic20_title.jpg)
 ![ZX81](snapshots/zx81_1.jpg)